-NOTE: The parking brake mechanism within the front axle is not designed for, and not intended to be used as, the primary means of stopping movement of the machine.
+NOTE: The parking brake mechanism within the front axle is NOT designed for, OR intended to be used as, the primary means of stopping movement of the machine.
 Hydraulic braking provided through the service brakes within the axles is the primary means for stopping movement.
 The axleby-axle split brake system is the secondary means of stopping movement.

 The proper sequence for correct machine operation is to always engage the parking brake switch before shutting off the engine; and to disengage the parking brake ONLY after the engine is running.
-In an emegency however, if it becomes necessary to stop movement, activate the parking brake switch to "ON."
+In an EMER-GENCY, if it becomes necessary to STOP movement, activate the parking brake switch to "ON."